brahmareddyv5/Assignments/README.md

     7. Copy the key

-        $ ssh-copy-id ansible@<serverip/nodeip/localhost>
+        $ ssh-copy-id ansible@localhost

+	8. Install ansible packages

+		$ sudo apt-get install ansible -y

-    8. Check the Server and Nodes are pinging are not
+    9. Check the Server and Nodes are pinging are not

-        $ ansible -m ping all
+        $ ansible -i hosts -m ping all

 # Execute the ansible playbook